Why Pre-trained Models Fail: Feature Entanglement in Multi-modal Depression Detection: Current Limitations and Discussion

 \subsection{Limitations of Pre-trained Models in Depression Detection}

 Existing methods for depression detection using LLMs and speech SSL models generally rely on data augmentation to increase dataset size, as shown in Table~\ref{Main Result}.
+While data augmentation is a common and valid technique in machine learning, our concern relates to the extent of reliance on data augmentation required for SSL models to achieve reasonable performance in depression detection.
+For instance, previous studies have shown that when data augmentation is reduced from 1000 random sub-dialogue samples to 100 samples, WavLM's performance drops dramatically from 0.700 to 0.451, indicating heavy dependence on extensive data augmentation~\cite{wu2023self}.
 This approach contradicts the foundational aim of SSL models, which are designed to generalize across a variety of downstream tasks with minimal labeled data.
 Table~\ref{tab:ssl_F1_Scores} shows the performance of speech SSL models on depression detection without data augmentation.
 We selected the best-performing layer based on previous studies~\cite{wu2023self} and conducted experiments on the development set to ensure fair comparisons and thorough analysis.
 Using random hyperparameter search, we report both the average and maximum F1 scores achieved, applying the same methodology in subsequent experiments.

 As seen in Table~\ref{tab:ssl_F1_Scores}, the absence of data augmentation results in a notable decline in performance for speech SSL models in the depression detection task.
 Additionally, information in speech SSL models is distributed across multiple layers~\cite{chen2022wavlm,hsu2021hubert}, highlighting the limitations of relying solely on a single layer for this purpose.